bjcosta/landscaping/pond/README.md

 The main disadvantage of this system over other continuous up-flow systems is that the pond water level will fluctuate significantly depending on the volume of the two grow beds and it may cost a bit more time and money for the construction.
 I have some ideas however on how to improve the water level fluctuation by adding a hidden satellite sump under each grow-bed.

-## Solids Settling Filters
+## Solids filtration

 Usually only considered for koi/fish ponds and is closely tied to the [Mechanical bottom filtration](#mechanical-bottom-filtration).
-Key aspects to consider:

-* Usually slow flow of water through these to permit separation of solids/liquids
+Categories include (Infor from <a href="https://euaquaponicshub.files.wordpress.com/2016/03/challenges-and-opportunities-in-aquaponics.pdf">Challenges and opportunities in Aquaponics</a>:
+* Gravity based (Radial flow, swirl, sediment), successful >100um (density of fish waste slightly higher than water)
+* Media (sand, floating bead), successful >20um
+* Sieve (drum, sieve, screens), variable
+* Foam fractionation, successful <30um

+Many home hydroponic installs use a gravity based radial flow or swirl filter and then the grow bed takes care of the rest.
+Hopefully, the remaining particles can be mineralized inside the grow bed, but apparently sometimes it results in clogging and anaerobic areas in the grow beds.

+The floating bead filters look quite impressive, and I would like to consider these when I start the aquaponics.
+A radial flow filter however is very simple and cheap to construct and will probably the first thing I try.

+These are just extra random notes I am keeping for later:
-* Radial flow considered more effective than swirl for close density materials (fish waste and water)
+* Radial flow paper comparing to swirl filter: https://core.ac.uk/download/pdf/82493576.pdf
-* Often seives used
-* Not post-pump, but often gravity fed pre-pump to reduce churning up fish waste even smaller
+* Don't place these filters after the water pump, but instead have them gravity fed pre-pump from the bottom drain, to reduce churning up fish waste even smaller
-* Cleaning process, and reuse on garden (TODO robobs aquaponics radial flow example)

-TODO more info

-## Other filtration
-* Bead filters, tumblers etc
+* Lots of random collection of posts on radial flow filter examples (and others): https://aquaponictrend.blogspot.com/2018/07/aquaponics-radial-flow-filter.html
+  * One idea was a water cooler bottle is a good shape
+* Nice demo of bead filter: https://youtu.be/hhu1bcKmzrM , https://www.1h2o3.com/en/aquatic-ecosystems/aquaculture-supplies/ras-aquaculture-bead-filters/small-and-compact-bead-filters-for-aquaponics/
+* Maybe even try foam fractionation using air pump, though possibly not required as I have not seen it on any home aquaponics solutions yet
+* really interesting read on Aquaponics Solids Filtration, they also have many other FAQ papers that are well written: <a href="https://www.aquaponic.com.au/Solids%20filtration.pdf">https://www.aquaponic.com.au/Solids%20filtration.pdf</a>

+### Solids mineralization

+TODO: Discuss mineralization of solids and re-addition to the aquaponics system and <a href="https://www.aquaponic.com.au/Solids%20filtration.pdf">https://www.aquaponic.com.au/Solids%20filtration.pdf</a> which discusses in-grow-bed mineralization.

+## UV Steralization filter

-* UV sterilization (not really filtration)
-Really good info on pond filters: <https://www.koiphen.com/forums/showthread.php?93019-Filtration-Basics>
+TODO Discuss UV sterilization (not really filtration) Really good info on pond filters: <https://www.koiphen.com/forums/showthread.php?93019-Filtration-Basics>

 ## Oxygenation